Learning Disability Today

 “I strongly believed that this had to be mandatory standardised training in autism and learning disability awareness for all Health and Social Care Staff,” she said.

-Paula started a parliamentary petition that received more than 100,000 signatures, and as a result the Government committed to developing the training package in a report titled ‘Right to be heard’.
+Paula started a parliamentary petition that received more than 100,000 signatures, and as a result the Government committed to developing learning disability and autism training in a report titled ‘Right to be heard’.

 Miss McGowan told Nursing Times she felt “relief” after hearing the amendment had been passed in the House of Lords, and said she could now see “Oliver’s legacy is coming to fruition”.